diodiogod/comfyUI-Realtime-Lora/readme_beta.md

 - 0.0002 trains fast but can overshoot, causing artifacts or burning in the subject too hard
 - Try lowering to 0.0001 or 0.00005 for more stable, gradual training
 - If your LoRA looks overcooked or the subject bleeds into everything, lower the learning rate
-- If your LoRA is too weak after 400-500 steps, try more steps before raising the learning rate, its already high in the example workflows.
+- If your LoRA is too weak after 400 steps, try more steps before raising the learning rate

 ## Credits

-This project is a usbility wrapper that calls these excellent training tools:
+This project is a thin wrapper that calls these excellent training tools:

 - **AI-Toolkit** by ostris: https://github.com/ostris/ai-toolkit
 - **sd-scripts** by kohya-ss: https://github.com/kohya-ss/sd-scripts
 - **Musubi Tuner** by kohya-ss: https://github.com/kohya-ss/musubi-tuner

-The training is done by these projects.
-This node just makes them accessible from within ComfyUI in a user centric manner.
-Essentially i want to democratize training and make it easier to get into creativly.
+All the heavy lifting is done by these projects.
+This node just makes them accessible from within ComfyUI.

 ## Author